MaxineXiong/ImageAI-Flask-Apps/README.md

     - Upload and predict objects in images.
     - Display predicted objects with confidence scores.
 - **App 2 - Video Object Detection Flask Application**:
-    - Upload and detect objects in videos.
+    - Upload and detect objects in a video.
-    - Generate a raw dataset of detected objects at the frame level in CSV format.
+    - Generate a raw dataset of detected objects at the frame level in CSV format (downloadable).
+    - Generate an output video with detected objects highlighted with rectangles (downloadable).
     - Perform data analysis to provide insights on detected objects in the video, including:
         - *Average number of unique objects per frame*.
-        - *Average number of unique objects per second*.
+        - *Average number of unique objects per second* (conditions applies).
-        - *Average number of unique objects per minute*.
+        - *Average number of unique objects per minute* (conditions applies).
-        - *Average number of unique objects per hour.*
+        - *Average number of unique objects per hour* (conditions applies).
-        - *Total number of unique objects in the entire video.*
+        - *Total number of unique objects in the entire video*.

 <br/>